INFORMSJoC/2022.0004/README.md

 _Usage:_
 ./PBTSPECS   N   NumberOfRuns  TimeLimit
 ,where N is number of unit circles, NumberOfRuns is the number of times of running the PBTSPECS program, and TimeLimit is the time limit (in seconds) for each run.
+_Note: See [executable code for PECS](src/executable_code/PECS) directory for the details._
  ### Solving the PESC problem
 _Usage:_
--./PBTSPECS   N   NumberOfRuns  TimeLimit
+./PBTSPECS   N   NumberOfRuns  TimeLimit
-,where N is number of unit spheres, NumberOfRuns is the number of times of running the PBTSPESC program, and TimeLimit is the time limit (in seconds) for each run.
+, where N is number of unit spheres, NumberOfRuns is the number of times of running the PBTSPESC program, and TimeLimit is the time limit (in seconds) for each run.
-_Note: See [executable code](src/executable_code) directory for the details._
+_Note: See [executable code for PESC](src/executable_code/PESC) directory for the details._